au-ts/camkes_to_microkit_guide/guide.md

 ```
 A CAmkES component is typically multithreaded.
 The keyword `control` means it will contain a main function and have an active thread of control.
 Each `interface` (see [CAmkES Interfaces](#iface)) the component interacts with uses another thread within the component.
 A component that declares `control` will have an entry point `run`, which is provided by the component code.

-seL4CP *PDs* are single-threaded and event-driven to keep the programming model and implementations simple.
-A *PD* provides one single thread of control, which is responsible for receiving messages (i.e. seL4 system calls) from other *PDs* and invoking [`libsel4cp`][libsel4cp] [entry points][entry point].
+Microkit *PDs* are single-threaded and event-driven to keep the programming model and implementations simple.
+A *PD* provides one single thread of control, which is responsible for receiving messages (i.e. seL4 system calls) from other *PDs* and invoking [`libmicrokit`][libmicrokit] [entry points][entry point].
 A *PD* has three entry points: `init`, `notified` and, optionally, `protected`.

-`libsel4cp` is a library that provides the C runtime for the protection domain, along with interfaces for the sel4cp APIs, we will discuss some of the `libsel4cp` functions in [CAmkES Interfaces](#iface).
+`libmicrokit` is a library that provides the C runtime for the protection domain, along with interfaces for the Microkit APIs, we will discuss some of the `libmicrokit` functions in [CAmkES Interfaces](#iface).

-The seL4CP way of adding a *protection domain*:
+The Microkit way of adding a *protection domain*:
 ```xml
 <system>
     <protection_domain name="ping" priority="42">